AliShahSafdari/Math-Magicians/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project just give it a star ⭐️ .
+If you like this project just give it a star ⭐️.

-Everybody is welcome to suggest changes in math-magicians project .
+Everybody is welcome to suggest changes in the math-magicians project.

-In order to do it, fork this repository, create a new branch and open a Pull Request from your branch
+To do it, fork this repository, create a new branch, and open a Pull Request from your branch

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>